DirektoratetForByggkvalitet/veiviserbygger/README.md

     1. Create an OIDC client
     2. Add `https://your-app-domain.com/__/auth/handler` to the list of allowed redirect URLs for the client
 2. In the Firebase console
-    1. Add a new OIDC provider by goint to the Firebase console > Autentication > Sign-in method and clicking «Add new provider»
+    1. Add a new OIDC provider by going to the Firebase console > Autentication > Sign-in method and clicking «Add new provider»
     2. Click OpenID Connect and click to enable OpenID Connect at the top
     3. Enter a name; the client id, issuer url and the secret for your OIDC client
     4. Make a note of the Provider ID (below the name field) – you'll need this later